carissalow/rapids/docs/setup/installation.md

         git pull
         ```

+    5. Make RAPIDS script executable
+        ```bash
+        chmod +x rapids
+        ```

-    5. Check that RAPIDS is working
+    6. Check that RAPIDS is working
         ``` bash
         ./rapids -j1
         ```
-    6.  *Optional*.
+    7.  *Optional*.
 You can edit RAPIDS files with vim but we recommend using Visual Studio Code and its Remote Containers extension

         ??? info "How to configure Remote Containers extension"